joheisig/GEDIcalibratoR/README.md

 # GEDIcalibratoR

 The goal of GEDIcalibratoR is to facilitate location calibration for GEDI.
-It makes downloading tiles of ALS, DEM, and DEM data easy and evaluates possible spatial shifts using user-defined calibration grids.
+It makes downloading tiles of ALS, DEM, and DSM data easy and evaluates possible spatial shifts on user-defined calibration grids.
 The best suitable shift can then be applied to the original data and may improve statistical models and following analyses.
 GEDIcalibratoR also provides functions to visualize calibration effects.